 Precast box culverts are generally reinforced with welded wire fabric composed of varying wire sizes and spacings.
-BOXCAR provides the required area of reinforcing on a per foot basis at various locations in the culvert.
-The naming convention used by BOXCAR to label the reinforcing at various locations follows the convention used by ASTM C1577-11a and are described as follows:
+Eriksson Culvert provides the required area of reinforcing on a per foot basis at various locations in the culvert.
+The naming convention used by Eriksson Culvert to label the reinforcing at various locations, followed by the equivalent naming convention used by ASTM C1577-20 in parentheses are described as follows:

-- As1 The area of steel As1 is located in the outside face of the walls and continues into the outside face of the slab and floor.
-This reinforcing resists negative moments in the walls, slab, and floor and terminates in the slab and floor when it is no longer required for flexural strength. - As2 The area of steel As2 is located on the inside face of the slab and resists positive moments in the slab.
+- A1/A2/B2 (As1) The area of steel As1 is located in the outside face of the walls and continues into the outside face of the slab and floor.
+This reinforcing resists negative moments in the walls, slab, and floor and terminates in the slab and floor when it is no longer required for flexural strength. - A100 (As2) The area of steel As2 is located on the inside face of the slab and resists positive moments in the slab. - A200 (As3) The area of steel As3 is located on the inside face of the floor and resists positive moments in the floor. - B1 (As4) The area of steel As4 is located on the inside face of the walls and resists positive moments in the walls. - C100 (As5) and C1 (As6) These areas of steel As5 and As6 are the longitudinal reinforcing located in the outside and inside faces respectively.
+For fill heights 2 ft. or greater, these areas need to only satisfy minimum reinforcing requirements. - A300 (As7) The area of steel As7 is located near the center of the outside face of the slab and laps with the As1 steel.
+Since negative moments quickly dissipate inward from the corners, the As7 steel is typically controlled by minimum reinforcing requirements.

-- As3 The area of steel As3 is located on the inside face of the floor and resists positive moments in the floor. - As4 The area of steel As4 is located on the inside face of the walls and resists positive moments in the walls. - As5 and As6 These areas of steel As5 and As6 are the longitudinal reinforcing located in the outside and inside faces respectively.
-For fill heights 2 ft. or greater, these areas need to only satisfy minimum reinforcing requirements. - As7 The area of steel As7 is located near the center of the outside face of the slab and laps with the As1 steel.
-Since negative moments quickly dissipate inward from the corners, the As7 steel is typically controlled by minimum reinforcing requirements. - As8 The area of steel As8 is located near the center of the outside face of the floor and laps with the As1 steel.
+A400 (As8) - The area of steel As8 is located near the center of the outside face of the floor and laps with the As1 steel.
 Since negative moments quickly dissipate inward from the corners, the As8 steel is typically controlled by minimum reinforcing requirements.

 The precast box culvert standards also require reinforcing to be placed in the haunches.
 The nominal haunch reinforcing consists of #3 transverse bars spaced at 12 in. on center.
 A diagram showing the locations of the various reinforcing designations as well as the variable dimension designations used in the precast box culvert standards is presented in Figure 8-1.
+This manual will use the ASTM naming convention when referencing the reinforcing steel locations.